martiserra99/mongu/README.md

 console.log(mongu(expr, vars)); // { fullName: "marti serra", isAdult: true }
 ```

-The operators are defined creating an object with a key that starts with a dollar sign (**\$**).
-There are different kind of operators and each one of them defines how it should process the arguments.
+We can define operators creating an object with a key that starts with **\$**.
+There are different kind of operators and each one of them defines how it should process its arguments.

-To access the variables we have to just have to reference them using the dollar sign (**\$**).
-If we had an object as the variable we could access the properties using the dot notation (**.**):
+To access the variables we have to reference them using using **\$**.
+If we had an object as the variable we could access the properties using the dot notation:

 ```js
 const { mongu } = require('mongu');